rebekah-eichberg/summer-2025-safeify/cleaning_and_feature_engineering/README.md

 ## Contents

+- **reviews-eda.ipynb**
+  This Jupyter Notebook performs exploratory data analysis (EDA) on a dataset of product reviews, with a focus on identifying suspicious activity (potential bots), understanding review patterns, and extracting safety-related information.

 - **meta_cleaning.ipynb**
   Cleans and imputes missing values in Amazon product metadata, including product ranks and categories.
 Outputs a cleaned metadata file.